Sanjaykumaar123/END2END/README.md

 ## 🌐 Overview
 **SentinelNet** is a defense-grade, zero-trust communication platform engineered to detect, intercept, and mitigate modern social engineering vectors.
 By integrating real-time **AI heuristic scanning**, **OPSEC validation**, and **End-to-End Encryption (E2EE)**, SentinelNet ensures that compromised operational data and AI-generated deepfake text never reach their targets.

-Built for the **Devpost Find Evil** hackathon, this ecosystem provides both a highly secure field-agent chat interface and a global Command HQ dashboard for real-time telemetry.
+Built for  hackathon, this ecosystem provides both a highly secure field-agent chat interface and a global Command HQ dashboard for real-time telemetry.

 ---